 - Be sure to take that digital picture of your canvas with your phone!
 This trick will give you a permanent reference sheet that you can never misplace, spill paint on, tear, burn, crumple, or shred!
 You can also zoom in on any small numbers or spaces with ease.

 - Match each of the numbered paint pots with the pre-numbered area on the canvas.
 We highly recommend going one number at a time to prevent the paints from drying.

 - Start with the darker colours first, then go lighter.
 Go from top to bottom.
 For right-handed individuals, go from left to right as your make your way from the top to the bottom of your canvas.
 For left-handed individuals, go from right to left as your make your way from the top to the bottom of your canvas.

 - Dip the tip of your paintbrush and begin painting!
 Using just the tip will increase the precision of your strokes and help you stay within the lines.
 It also prevents paint from drying up in the bristles closer to the handle, which may damage your brush.
 Using just the tip will also conserve paint so you will have plenty leftover for touch-ups and free-hand kits for fun once you are done!

 - As tempting as it is to paint over the number first, try not to do this, especially when they are odd shaped sections.

 - Use the paper outline page to work out what the numbers are as you go – the further you go along, the more this is useful.

 - Acrylic paints dry quickly.
 Make sure to paint 1 number at a time and close the lids whenever you are not painting to prevent them from drying out!
 Only open 1 paint pot at a time!

-- A paint pod with no number or a gray dot will correspond with the gray or blank area on the canvas.
+- A paint pod with no number or a grey dot will correspond with the grey or blank area on the canvas.

 - Always iron your canvas before beginning to paint to get out any creases or wrinkles!